-A. A member may file a written request for exemption from compliance with any of the requirements of this Article, an extension of time for compliance, an extension of time to comply with a deficiency notice, or an extension of time to file an annual activity report.
-Such request for excuse or for extension shall be reviewed and determined by the Committee or by such of its members as the chairperson may, from time to time, designate.
-The member shall be promptly notified of the Committee's decision.

-B. "Good cause" shall exist when a member is unable to comply with this Article because of illness, medical disability, or other extraordinary hardship or extenuating circumstances that were not willful on the part of the member and were beyond his or her control.

-C. Should the decision of the Committee be adverse to the member, the member may request the Board of Directors of the State Bar to review the decision by making such request in writing to the Executive Director of the State Bar within thirty days of notification of the decision of the Committee.
-The Chairman of the Board may appoint a committee of the Board to review the decision of the Committee and make a recommendation to the Board.
-The decision shall be made by the Board.

-D. Should the decision of the Board be adverse to the member, the member may appeal such decision by filing suit within thirty (30) days of notification of the Board's action, failing which the decision of the Board shall be final.
-Such suit shall be brought against the State Bar, and shall be filed in a district court in Travis County, Texas.
-Trial shall be de novo, but (1) the burden of proof shall be on the member appealing; (2) the burden shall be by a preponderance of the evidence; and (3) the member shall prove the existence of "good cause" as defined herein.
-The trial court shall proceed to hear and determine the issue without a jury.
-Either party shall have a right to appeal.

-E. Any suspension of a member under this Article shall be vacated during the administrative review process and while any suit filed is pending.
+- A. For good cause, a member may request an exemption from, or extension of time to complete, any requirement of this Article.
+The request will be determined by the MCLE Department under regulations promulgated by the Committee. - B. "Good cause" shall exist when a member is unable to comply with this Article because of illness, medical disability, or other extraordinary hardship or extenuating circumstances that were not willful on the part of the member and were beyond his or her control. - C. A member may ask the Committee to review a decision of the MCLE Department by written request within thirty days of the MCLE Department's decision.
+The Chair of the Committee may appoint a subcommittee to review the decision of the MCLE Department and make a recommendation to the Committee. - D. A member may ask the Board to review the Committee's decision by written request to the Executive Director within thirty days of the Committee's decision.
+The Chair of the Board may appoint a subcommittee to review the decision of the Committee and make a recommendation to the Board. - E. A member may challenge the Board's decision by filing suit against the State Bar in Travis County district court.
+The suit must be filed within thirty days of the Board's decision, or the Board's decision will be final.
+Trial will be de novo and to the bench.
+The member has the burden to prove good cause by a preponderance of the evidence.
+Either the member or the State Bar may appeal the trial court's judgment. - F. Any suspension of a member under this Article shall be vacated during the administrative review process and while any suit filed is pending.